Who is eligible to apply for this program?

 If I am accepted into the program, what kind of time commitment do I have to make?

 The workshop requires a commitment of about eight months.
 This includes not only the three-week training workshop, but pre-production, production and post-production time for the narrative projects.
 The three-week workshop requires full-time attendance at the AFI Campus in Los Angeles.
-The average workshop day is between eight and 10 hours.
+The average workshop day is between eight and twelve hours.

 Will I be able to continue to work at my job during the eight months?

 The hours required during the three-week workshop preclude participants maintaining regular office/work hours.
 Many participants find time to return to work on a limited basis during pre-production or post-production.
 However, production schedules are intense and applicants are cautioned that working may not be possible.
+This is a specific opportunity that each applicant has decided to commit to and it is that commitment that AFI is looking for in selecting participants.
+Also, AFI is selecting one qualified applicant over another and hopes that the commitment to provide the training identified is matched by a commitment from the participant to partake in the structured environment that the workshop provides.

 What does AFI provide if I am selected for DWW?